ABOUT ORNITHOPTERS

 How Birds & Ornithopters Fly

-A common myth about ornithopters and birds is that they flap their wings to produce lift.
-Actually, they produce lift in the same way as an airplane, simply by their forward motion through the air.
-What the flapping does is continue that forward motion.
-To understand how a wing produces lift, let's start with the simple case of gliding flight.
+You may be surprised to learn that a bird or ornithopter flies in much the same way as an airplane.
+The wings produce lift in the same way as an airplane, simply by their forward motion through the air.
+To understand how this works, let's start with the simple case of gliding flight.

 Gliding Flight